my-WLC - the online learning and resources centre from West London College

 Unable to log in?

 If you forget your log in details, click here to go to the account recovery page.
 Enter your personal email address into the "Search by email" box and click the search button.
 If the email address is recognised by my-WLC, you will receive an email with a link to recover your account details and reset your password.
+Please do check your Junk or Spam folders though - as emails from my-WLC often end up in there!

 NB: If you have any problem with logging in which cannot be resolved using the above steps, please send an email to IT@westlondoncollege.com with your Student ID, quote "my-WLC account problems" in the subject line and you should expect a reply within one College day.